inancgumus/learngo/ROADMAP-EXPERIENCED.md

 **Go is best for:** Cross-Platform Command-line Tools, Distributed Network Applications, Cloud technologies like Microservices and Serverless, Web APIs, Database Engines, Big-Data Processing Pipelines, Embedded Development, and so on.

-**Go is not best for (but doable):** Desktop Apps, Writing Operating Systems, Kernel Drivers, Game Development etc
+**Go is not best for (but doable):** Desktop Apps, Writing Operating Systems, Kernel Drivers, Game Development, etc

 ### WHO DESIGNED GO?